Leon24k/cinema-ticket-booking/README.md

 # Cinema Ticket Booking (C++)

 A small, simple console-based cinema ticket booking application written in modern C++ (C++17/C++20 compatible).
 This README includes build and run instructions tailored for a minimal C++ project, plus localization in English and Bahasa Indonesia.

 ### Features
 - List available movies and schedules
 - View and select seats in a simple seat map
 - Create bookings and save them to a file
-- Basic command-line user interface
+- Basic command-line user interface (not gui)
 - Simple validation of seat availability

 (Actual feature set depends on the repository implementation.
 Adjust as needed.)